This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Casting on and Starting The Cuff

-Once your stitches are on the needles, you’ll join them in the round and begin knitting the cuff, which forms the stretchy base of your mitten.
+Once you’ve secured your stitches on your double-pointed or circular needles, you’ll join them in the round to begin forming the cylindrical cuff that keeps your wrists warm.

 Long-Tail Cast on Method